*This article was originally published on July 22, 2020. It has been updated for 2024.

 If you’re hoping to strike the perfect balance between security and accessibility, we’ve got some suggestions.

-Personal Data Security Best Practices
+Personal Data Protection Best Practices

 It doesn’t matter if you’re a data security pro or are taking security seriously for the first time.
 These best practices can make for a strong start or simple refresher.
 Whether physical or online, you can take these super-simple steps to stay safe.